kaiiiz/hugo-theme-monochrome/exampleSite/content/setup.md

 snap install hugo --channel=extended
 ```

-> The minimum hugo version that hugo-theme-artisan required is `0.78.0`
+> The minimum hugo version that hugo-theme-graytr required is `0.78.0`

 ### Create a New Site